 APS Undergrounding District 30 - Scottsdale Road and Jackrabbit

 Located on the east side of Scottsdale Road between Jackrabbit and Vista, District 30 is the final APS undergrounding project within the Town.
-APS has begun the early design of this project and the Town will be reaching out to residents within the area in the coming months to attempt to meet the resident funding threshold required.
+APS has nearly completed design of this project and the resident funding threshold has been met.
+Currently the final easement documentation is being completed.
+Construction is anticipated to begin in late 2017 with completion in the spring of 2018.
 If you'd like to be a neighborhood liaison for this project, please contact Jeremy Knapp at 480-348-3622.

 Watershed Studies - Cherokee and Cheney Watersheds